delannoy/cms-das-lumi-short-exercise/_episodes/01-introduction.md

 It is also essential for the CMS trigger system in order to scale or throttle the data throughput.

 Measurement of integrated luminosity is also incredibly crucial since its limited precision represents a contribution to the systematic uncertainty for most physics searches and measurements.
-The uncertainty in the integrated luminosity is often the dominant systematic uncertainty in cross-section measurements.
+The uncertainty in the integrated luminosity is often the dominant systematic uncertainty in EWK cross-section measurements.
 We can emphasize the impact of the integrated luminosity uncertainty by considering a relatively rare process:

 > ## 1.3 Total Higgs bosons decaying to muon pais at CMS during 2018